 How Do Braces Move Teeth?

-When you think of ways to straighten your teeth, braces are likely the first thing that pops into your head.
+Braces are likely the first thing that pops into your head when you think of ways to straighten your teeth.
 But how exactly does this set of metal wires, brackets, and bands move teeth into the right position in order to make a healthy smile?

 Parts of Braces